4d/docs/docs/FormObjects/properties_Display.md

 This option is available for columns with any type of contents, except pictures and objects.

-*	When the option is checked (default), if the contents of a list box cell exceed the width of the column, they are truncated and an ellipsis is displayed:
+*	When the property is enabled (default), if the contents of a list box cell exceed the width of the column, they are truncated and an ellipsis is displayed:

 	![](assets/en/FormObjects/property_truncate1.png)

 >The position of the ellipsis depends on the OS.
 In the above example (Windows), it is added on the right side of the text.
-On OS X, the ellipsis is added in the middle of the text.
+On macOS, the ellipsis is added in the middle of the text.

-*	When the option is unchecked, if the contents of a cell exceed the width of the column, they are simply clipped with no ellipsis added:
+*	When the property is disabled, if the contents of a cell exceed the width of the column, they are simply clipped with no ellipsis added:

 	![](assets/en/FormObjects/property_truncate2.png)

-	The Truncate with ellipsis option is checked by default and can be specified with list boxes of the Array, Selection, or Collection type.
+The Truncate with ellipsis option is enabled by default and can be specified with list boxes of the Array, Selection, or Collection type.

->*	When applied to Text or String type columns, the Truncate with ellipsis option is available only if the Wordwrap option is not checked.
-When the Wordwrap option is checked, extra contents in cells are handled through the word-wrapping features so the Truncate with ellipsis option is not available.
+> When applied to Text type columns, the Truncate with ellipsis option is available only if the [Wordwrap](#wordwrap) option is not selected.
+When the Wordwrap property is selected, extra contents in cells are handled through the word-wrapping features so the Truncate with ellipsis property is not available.

-*	The Truncate with ellipsis option can be applied to Boolean type columns; however, the result differs depending on the cell format:
+The Truncate with ellipsis property can be applied to Boolean type columns; however, the result differs depending on the [cell format](#display-type):
-	*	For Pop-up type Boolean formats, labels are truncated with an ellipsis,
+- For Pop-up type Boolean formats, labels are truncated with an ellipsis,
-	*	For Check box type Boolean formats, labels are always clipped.
+- For Check box type Boolean formats, labels are always clipped.

 #### JSON Grammar